-Even though our classes are not on main campus, we are Maties students and make use of all the services available to students on main campus like WiFi, computer user areas, library services, academic services, campus health, psychotherapeutic and other support services.
-We can apply for accommodation in university residences and join private student organisations and societies if we do not stay in residence.
+Some of our classes are presented on Stellenbosch main campus.
+We make use of all the services available on main campus like WiFi, computer user areas, library services, academic services, campus health, psychotherapeutic and other support services.
+We can apply for accommodation in university residences and we can join private student organisations and societies, even if we do not stay in university housing.